Five metrics to help increase your bookings

 - Visit the Notifications section of your Profile in the Dashboard and ensure all notifications include the SMS toggle are enabled

 - Move to Instant Book.
-Renters prefer Instant Book and Instant Book gives you 100% Response Rate and a one second Response Time.
+Renters prefer Instant Book and Instant Book gives you 100% Response Rate and a one second Response Time when your RV is booked.
 Learn more.

 Acceptance Rate is the percent of booking requests you accept.